AlexBulankou/ai-talk1/labinstructions.md

 3. Ensure that you have [http://localhost:24002](http://localhost:24002) still running with auto-refresh extension configured to 3 seconds, so telemetry is generated.
 It takes some time for telemetry to be processed by Application Insights and appear in the portal.
 You'll see telemetry from JavaScript in the next exercise.

-## Excercise 3.
+## Exercise 3.
 Create a microservice dashboard

 When running microservices it is important to have a single pane of glass view to the application behavior.
 Single view allows to see how performance degradation of one component affects other components and allows you to see the load on all instances of your microservice.
-In this excercise we will create a dashboard combining basic information from both backend and frontend components.
+In this exercise we will create a dashboard combining basic information from both backend and frontend components.

 ###Task 1.
 Create a new dashboard